-Once the family estate of Admiral Jacob Hugg, a founder of the town of Sykesville in Carroll County, Hugg-Thomas WMA consists of 275 acres in two separate parcels of land.
-On the southern parcel, located near Sykesville, you can visit the ruins of the 19th century Hugg mansion.
-The northern parcel is located just over the border in Howard County.
-Oak, hickory and yellow poplar stands predominate.
+Once the family estate of Admiral Jacob Hugg, a founder of the town of Sykesville in Carroll County, Hugg-Thomas WMA consists of 275 acres in two separate parcels of land separated by Forsythe Road.
+On the southern parcel you can visit the ruins of the 19th century Hugg mansion.

-Hugg-Thomas WMA is located along the border between Carroll and Howard Counties on MD Route 32, north of U.S. Route 70.
-An exit from Route 70 to MD 32 (Sykesville Road), makes access to this area convenient from the Baltimore and Washington metropolitan areas.
-Vehicle access is via a parking lot located on Forsythe Road.
-For additional information, contact the Gwynnbrook Wildlife Office at (410) 356-9272.
+Hugg-Thomas WMA is located along the border of Carroll and Howard Counties off MD Route 32, north of U.S. Route 70.
+Take Exit 80 from Route 70 to MD 32 (Sykesville Road).
+Parking is located on Forsythe Road.
+For additional information, contact the Gwynnbrook Wildlife Office at 410-356-9272.